Mexican cuisine: Desserts

-Dessert culture in Mexico did not develop until after the introduction of the Spanish to the area.
+Dessert culture in Mexico did not develop until after the introduction of Spanish customs to the area.
 There were foods which could be considered desserts by modern standards like chocolate, but they were consumed and used differently.
 With the introduction of Europeans and their food and culture to the region came sugar and with it, sweets.
 The range of desserts evolved and grew over time to include everything from churros to rice pudding, from cakes to fruit treats.
 Some of the desserts which historically are made in Mexico are fairly easy to make and can be produced in high quantity.

 Chocolate

-Chocolate consumption pre-European influence was drunk in a warm syrupy form mixed with honey.
-This was done in order to create a pleasant drinking experience.
+In the era pre-dating European influence chocolate was drunk in a warm syrupy form mixed with honey to create a pleasant drinking experience.
 During this time chocolate was also treated as medicine.
-After the arrival of Europeans, Chocolate was brought across the sea to Europe where it would be used in various forms including medicine and confections.
+After the arrival of Europeans, chocolate was brought across the sea to Europe where it would be used in various forms including medicine and confections.
 In the modern era, chocolate is used as both a topping and a dip, as well as in candies.
 The traditional form of chocolate consumption lives on in the form of Mexican hot chocolate, the natural evolution of the warm syrup.